box/developer.box.com/guides/metadata/fields/multi-select.md

 ### Change basic field values

-When updating a `multiSelect` metadata field one of the possible operations is the `editField` operation which can be used to change the field's `key`, `displayName`, `description` and `hidden` values.
+When updating a `multiSelect` metadata field, one of the possible operations is the `editField` operation, which can be used to change the field's `key`, `displayName`, `description`, and `hidden` values.

 ```json
 [